Registrars services - Coronavirus

 Registration of birth

-Please contact your local registration office to discuss registering the birth of your child.
+Please contact your local registration office to make arrangement to register the birth of your child.

 Registration of death